adielcristo/symfony-doc-pt-br/testing/database.rst

 returned by the ``EntityManager``.
 This way, no real class is involved in testing.

-Functional Testing of A Doctrine Repository
+Functional Testing of a Doctrine Repository
 -------------------------------------------

 In :ref:`functional tests <functional-tests>` you'll make queries to the